greeniot/CC3200-Sample/README.md

 * `PUSH1` (3)
 * `PUSH2` (11)

 or some information from an integrated sensor.
-For the buttons we would use `digitalRead` to get the state (`HIGH` or `LOW`).
-This could be done via polling.
+For the buttons we would use `digitalRead` (see [reference](http://energia.nu/Reference_Index.html)) to get the state (`HIGH` or `LOW`) and constantly monitor the current state via polling.
+Buttons are boring so let's go for the sensor input right away.

 ### Using the Accelerometer